Bamboo Bears

+Bamboo Bears (Die Bambus-Bären-Bande in German, Bambou et Compagnie in French, and Los osos del bambú in Spanish, バンブーベアーズベアーズ in Japanese) is a children's animated television series.
+It was produced by Dutch company Kingma Productions, in co-production with Mitsui & Co., ZDF, TF1, 4D / Marina Productions, and Televisión Española.
+It was first broadcast in 1995.
+The series production was supported by World Wildlife Fund.

 Each episode is dedicated to one animal species.
 Most of the species are either endangered or their habitat is suffering from human activity.
 Some of the animals featured in the series are already extinct.

 The series aims to make children interested in nature and animals.
 It teaches viewers about human activity, environmental problems and wildlife conservation.

 Characters

 Although all animals in the series are capable of speaking the main casts and antagonists are more anthropomorphized (wearing clothes, walking upright) than the animals they help.
 The human-like characters are contrasted by the local animals they encounter, which seem to be normal animals behaving and moving more like their real-life counterparts.